 Kunstmuseum Stuttgart

-The core of Kunstmuseum Stuttgart is a concrete cube.
-It is clad in Jurassic limestone and encased in a second facade of glass.
-During the day, the glass “skin” reflects the surroundings.
+The core of the building is a concrete cube.
+It is clad in Jurassic limestone and encased in a second glass façade.
+During the day, this glass “skin” reflects the surroundings.
 At night, it becomes almost invisible due to the interior lighting – a charming interplay between transparency and reflection.

 Interplay Between Transparency and Reflection